RetronEletron/EmergeLibrary/README.md

 # EmergeLibrary
-An Library of gentoo stage4's proving an bootable system but modified with things like an DE.
+An Library of gentoo stage4's proving a bootable system but modified with things like a DE.

 ## Author Introduction

-Hello If you do not know me I am Xinc (on discord) and i would like to provide bootable gentoo stage4's to allow people who do not want to bother compiling or want to expierence gentoo without any bother an gentoo stage4 would be probably your best bet!
+Hello If you do not know me I am Xinc (on discord) and i would like to provide bootable gentoo stage4's to allow people who do not want to bother compiling or want to experience gentoo without any bother an gentoo stage4 would be probably your best bet!

-An stage4 can work by simply extracting it and doing a few modifications depending on your case.
+A stage4 can work by simply extracting it and doing a few modifications depending on your case.

 ## Contact

-I am generally active on discord so if you need something or just need to tell something go add an friend request at Xinc#0116 and i will try to accept it as quick as possible.
+I am generally active on discord so if you need something or just need to tell me something go send a friend request at Xinc#0116 and i will try to accept it as quick as possible.

 # Installation